-Do I have to practice Yoga or be flexible to do this?
+Do I have to practice Yoga now, or be flexible, to do Yoga Therapy?

 I currently see a therapist ( or I have done therapy in the past) - what is the difference?

-Jennie Lee Yoga Therapy is more holistic than traditional psychotherapy, recognizing that in order to feel “whole” we have to address challenges on the physical, emotional, mental AND spiritual levels.
-Jennie offers an understanding of Western psychotherapy combined with spiritual philosophy to address a client’s suffering and to offer practices to gently relieve physical, mental, and energetic blocks, all the while helping to cultivate a deeper connection to one’s spiritual nature and most authentic self.
+Yoga Therapy is a holistic treatment program that compliments all other forms of therapy and medical intervention, recognizing that in order to feel healed or whole we have to address challenges on the physical, emotional, mental AND spiritual levels, Jennie brings a background in Spiritual Psychology combined with Yoga Philosophy to address suffering.
+Practices offered will relieve physical, mental, and energetic blocks, all the while helping to cultivate a deeper connection to one’s spiritual nature and most authentic self.

 How long does Yoga Therapy take?